danielbalagula/plainview-class/README.md

 ##Current Bugs:
 - ~~deselecting highlighted text selects a response node (it shouldn't)~~ Fixed 10/19/2016
-- page doesn't immediately add node to graph when user makes a response (it should)
+- ~~page doesn't immediately add node to graph when user makes a response (it should)~~ Fixed 10/20/2016
 - long words don't wrap around response node (they should)
 - typeahead.js suggestion dropdown doesn't show (it should)
 - mouse selecting nodes is not as fluid as it could be